s256657/salary-experience-wilcox/README.md

 Masters capstone project analyzing salary based on experience in field

 ## Purpose
 To analyze the relationship and correlation between salary and years of experience in a dataset.
 Explaining that relationship using regression and breaking down how job title effects the detail of the correlation.
 Then use machine learning to predict outcomes.
+This repo was used to complete a research paper viewable through Overleaf titled [Salary and Experience Analysis using Machine Learning](https://www.overleaf.com/read/vvgygnpzxmzf#c65a26)

 ### Organization of Repo
 - analysis